 The purpose of Cuyahoga Arts & Culture's Project Support (PS) grant program is to promote public access and encourage the breadth of arts and cultural programming in our community by supporting Cuyahoga County-based projects.
-Grant applications are reviewed annually through a panel review process.
-In 2017, the grant period will be January 1 - December 31, 2018.
-CAC will offer two Project Support grant options in 2017.
+Grant applications are reviewed annually through a public panel review process.
+CAC will offer two Project Support grant options in 2018 for projects occurring in the January 1 - December 31, 2019 grant period.
 This document provides the guidelines and application instructions for the Project Support II program.